kevald1963/milestone-4-walkabout/README.md

 Various email links and 'How it Works' button, at bottom of Home page, are not wired up.
 Will be done in next phase of development.

+*Subscribing user can't login as Administrator*

+This happens after the guest user has subscribed to the site successfully.
+They cannot see all the options available to them on the My Account menu.
+A workaround for this is to login and log back out again.
+The system should automatically log them out and ask them to login again to assume their new Admin status.

 ## Deployment

 The GitHub repository is at [https://github.com/kevald1963/milestone-4-walkabout](https://github.com/kevald1963/milestone-4-walkabout).